 A 2009 study on rats showed that those treated with anthocyanins displayed improved learning and memory functions, over those that didn’t consume any anthocyanins.

-Like I said, these studies don’t specifically link black rice with improved cognitive function, but there are some studies out there linking the main antioxidant in black rice with better memory.
+These studies don’t specifically link black rice with improved cognitive function, or prove a direct effect in humans, but the anthocyanins and antioxidants in black rice are probably beneficial, and may improve memory.

 This spread is a significant source of cancer death so scientists are constantly looking at ways to stop this from happening.

-A more recent study, from 2014, has also indicated that black rice anthocyanins have the potential to stop tumor metastasis in breast cancer cells.
+A more recent study from 2014 also indicated black rice anthocyanins have the potential to stop tumor metastasis in breast cancer cells.

 Other studies show black rice’s ability to fight breast cancer by causing the cancer cells to die.